-The Fence (working title) is Debbie Ballin's first novel and is a work in progress.
-It was developed on the MA Writing at Sheffield Hallam University.
-It is due to be completed in January 2017
+The Fence (working title) is Debbie Ballin's first novel.
+It was written whilst she was on the MA Writing at Sheffield Hallam University and completed in Jan 2018.

 Forty-something archivist Anna arrives at her mum’s house, to drop her children off, only to find she is missing.
 On the kitchen table are a pile of letters sent to her mum after the death of her closest friend Neets.
 Through the letters, Anna unravels hidden details of her mum’s past and childhood memories start to surface.
 Anna sets off on a quest to find her mum, come to terms with her childhood and make sense of the rift in their relationship.
 The novel is set in present day Sheffield, late 50s Cornwall and Greenham Common in 1983